SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 To access the OpenSearch Dashboards, click on the link *poetry-slams-cloud-logging* in the *Instances* section, and enter the credentials as described above.
 You will find a list of pre-built OpenSearch Dashboards by navigating to *Dashboard* in the main menu.
 The dashboards for Cloud Foundry distinguish between request logs and application logs.
 Request logs offer detailed information about web requests, such as response times and statuses.
-The dashboards enable monitoring of traffic, errors, latency and request rates, facilitating thorough analysis and troubleshooting.
-If you feel the dashboards are not sufficient, you may create your own ones.
+The dashboards enable the monitoring of traffic, errors, latency and request rates, facilitating thorough analysis and troubleshooting.
+If you feel the dashboards are not sufficient, you may create your own.

 In addition to the OpenSearch UI you can also access the SAP Cloud Logging Service via API.
 For this, you will find three additional attributes in the *Credentials* section of the service key: `backend-endpoint`, `backend-password` and `backend-username`.
-For a documentation on how to use the OpenSearch APIs you may start at the [OpenSearch Query DSL documentation](https://opensearch.org/docs/latest/query-dsl/).
+For documentation on how to use the OpenSearch APIs, you may start at the [OpenSearch Query DSL documentation](https://opensearch.org/docs/latest/query-dsl/).

 For more information, refer to [Access and Analyze Observability Data](https://help.sap.com/docs/cloud-logging/cloud-logging/access-and-analyze-observability-data?version=Cloud) and [OpenSearch Dashbords](https://opensearch.org/).